JLT Property Investment: Metro Access, Yields, and

 Jumeirah Lake Towers delivers ~6.5% gross yield with metro-linked tenancy.
-2026 price bands, net yield math after AED 14–22/sqft charges, Golden Visa entry, and investor red flags.
+2026 price bands, net yield math after AED 14–22/sqft charges, Golden Visa entry

 Jumeirah Lake Towers is Dubai’s most metro-integrated mid-market address — 26 clusters of residential and commercial towers around four artificial lakes, with direct access to the DMCC and JLT stations on the Green Line.
 For investors, JLT occupies an unusual position: it looks like a yield community on gross figures, but service charge drag makes it a capital-stability and tenancy-quality play once you model net.